Yakovlev Yak-18T: Design and development

 The Yak-18T is unrelated to the Yak-18.
 The Yak-18T is a unique design, despite its nomenclature.

 The 18T was designed in the late 60's, as a civilian aircraft.
-The aircraft has a nosewheel, is a four- or five-seater, and has a nine-cylinder 360 hp radial.
-The Yak-18T shares systems with the Yak-50/52 family.
+The aircraft has a nosewheel, is a four- or five-seater, and has a nine-cylinder 360 hp radial engine.
+The Yak-18T shares some systems with the Yak-50/52 family.
 These aircraft all have the 265 kW (355 hp) Vedeneyev M14 nine-cylinder radial engine as well as the same underlying compressed-air system for engine starting, brakes, undercarriage and flaps.
 The propeller, avionics and other parts are also shared.
 The Yak-18T, like all Russian aircraft used for training, is aerobatic.

 Compared with other four-seat light aircraft such as the Cessna 172 or the Piper PA-28, the Yak-18T is only a little wider and longer but it is much heavier and is equipped with a considerably more powerful engine.
-The Yak-18T is perhaps better compared with the Piper Saratoga which has two extra seats but which has a similar maximum weight, together with a retractable undercarriage and a similarly powerful engine.
-The Yak-18T is, however, distinguished by its strong construction, aerobatic capability and docile yet responsive handling characteristics.
+The Yak-18T is closer the Piper Saratoga which has two extra seats but which has a similar maximum weight, together with a retractable undercarriage and a similarly powerful engine.
+The Yak-18T is, however, distinguished by its stronger construction, aerobatic capability and docile yet responsive handling characteristics.

-The Yak-18T prototype had its first flight in mid-1967 and subsequently the type was placed in series production in Smolensk.
+The Yak-18T prototype had its first flight in mid-1967 and subsequently was placed in series production in Smolensk.